 B. Establish standards for school health services, in collaboration with a wide range of MDPH programs and other state agencies.
 This includes the 1995 publication of the Comprehensive School Health Manual, which was revised in 2007.
 In addition, weekly email updates are prepared by the Director of School Health Services.

-C. Provide ongoing continuing education for school health personnel through the Northeastern University (School Health Institute ), which the MDPH partially funds.
+C. Provide ongoing continuing education for school health personnel through the Boston University (School Health Institute) which the MDPH partially funds.
 Annual programs include clinical, prevention/mental health, management issues and a three-day summer institute for school nurses.
 The School Health Institute and MDPH staff also offer several school nurse orientation sessions each year.

 D. Support the Massachusetts Department of Education School Nurse Certification Requirements, including a BSN/MSN on entry, successful completion of the literacy exam and attendance at the SHI MDPH school nurse orientation program, entitled Introduction to School Nursing in Massachusetts.

 E. Manage the School-Based Medication Administration Program, consistent with the Regulations Governing the Administration of Prescription Medications in Public and Private Schools (105 CMR 210.000).
 Management and monitoring of this program entails registering school districts to permit school nurses to teach unlicensed personnel to administer prescription medications.
 Registrations include (a) full delegation: annual registration with a $300 fee; (b) field trip: 2 year registration; (c) epi-pen: 2 year registration.
 Certain standards must be met before the Department issues a registration.
 School districts and nonpublic schools interested in registering with the Department for this purpose should have their school nurse or school-nursing leader write to the School Health Unit, 250 Washington Street, Boston, MA 02108 for an application.